🥕 Canine Nutrition: Fueling a Happy, Healthy Life

 Midday

-• Training treats or small snack
+• Training session, use treats or kibble for your dog

-• Mental stimulation game (like a Kong)
+• Mental stimulation game (like a Kong) or a wind-down game (like Place)

 Evening